friuns2/BlackFriday-GPTs-Prompts/gpts/cold-email.md

 ```
 Product Name: Flow GPT Product Description: a platform to share, explore, and learn about ChatGPT prompts that improve your daily workflow.
 Write an AIDA for the product above
 ```

+## Welcome Message
+Attention: Are you looking for ways to improve your daily workflow?

+Interest: Introducing Flow GPT, a platform that allows you to share, explore, and learn about ChatGPT prompts specifically designed to enhance your productivity.

+Desire: With Flow GPT, you can access a wealth of curated prompts that cover various topics and scenarios relevant to your work.
+These prompts are designed to help you overcome creative blocks, automate tedious tasks, and streamline your workflow.

+Action: Sign up for Flow GPT today and take the first step in optimizing your daily routine for success.
+Start sharing, exploring, and learning from a community of like-minded individuals who are just as committed to productivity as you are.

 ## Conversation